fugue/fregot/examples/demo/tutorial_walkthrough.md

 ### Generate Terraform Plan as JSON

+Let's say your organization requires Amazon Web Services EC2 instances to _only_ use hardened Linux Amazon Machine Images (AMIs) that are on a whitelist.
+Your boss wants to prevent any Terraform with a non-blessed AMI ID from being deployed, so you've installed fregot and have written a Rego policy to validate the Terraform plan before it is applied.
+You'll be working with these files:

-[demo.rego](demo.rego) is a Rego policy that checks AWS AMI IDs in a Terraform plan against a whitelist.
+[demo.rego](demo.rego) is a Rego policy that checks AWS AMI IDs in a Terraform plan against a whitelist of hardened images.
 The policy contains an error that we'll debug in this tutorial.

 [demo.tf](demo.tf) is a Terraform file that will deploy two EC2 instances.
 If you take a look, you'll see that `ami-0b69ea66ff7391e80` is listed in